borgmatic-collective/borgmatic/docs/how-to/monitor-your-backups.md

 ```

 In this example, when the error occurs, borgmatic interpolates runtime values
-into the hook command: the borgmatic configuration filename, and the path of
+into the hook command: the borgmatic configuration filename and the path of
 the repository.
 Here's the full set of supported variables you can use here:

  * `configuration_filename`: borgmatic configuration filename in which the